 When I first saw someone dab a cannabis concentrate, I was shocked.
 It looks intimidating.
-There are several tools involved, including a loud, fiery blowtorch, a nail, and a red-hot bowl that would melt my skin if I touched it.
+There are several tools involved, including a loud, fiery blowtorch, a nail, and a red-hot bowl.

-I’m a simple woman, I like simple things.
-In an interview I conducted with Tommy Chong, he said he prefers “the flame against the flower, the old way.”
-And I tend to agree, I like some flower and a bowl and I’m all set.
+I prefer simple things.
+Tommy Chong once said he prefers “the flame against the flower, the old way.”
+And I tend to agree, some flower and a bowl does the job.

-So when I first heard about the Puffco Peak, the award-winning smart vaporizer, I was skeptical.
-Smoking cannabis is already great, why fix something if it’s not broken?
+So, when I first heard about the Puffco Peak, an award-winning smart vaporizer, I was skeptical.
+Traditional methods work well, why fix something if it’s not broken?

-Then I spoke with the CEO of Puffco, Roger Volodarsky, and he told me his staff is more productive after using the Peak.
+Then CEO of Puffco, Roger Volodarsky, said his staff is more productive after using the Peak.
 More productive?
 Again, I was skeptical, but decided to give this fancy apparatus a try.